Beyond-ML-Labs/BeyondML/README.md

 ## Additional Documentation and Training Materials

-Additional documentation and training materials will be added to the [AI Squared Website](https://squared.ai) as we continue to develop this project and its capabilities.
+Additional documentation and training materials will be added to the [BeyondML Documentation Website](https://docs.squared.ai/projects/beyondml-labs) as we continue to develop this project and its capabilities.

 ## Feature Roadmap